Skip to main content

 • Paying rent on time each month.

-• Handling minor property maintenance and everyday upkeep.
+• Handling minor rental property maintenance and everyday upkeep.

 • Reporting repair needs to the landlord quickly.